KDE/kde-builder/doc/chapter_04/conf-options-table.md

 ```

 The `kde:` Git repository prefix used above is a shortcut
-which will be setup by kdesrc-build automatically.
+which will be setup by kde-builder automatically.
 See the TechBase
 [URL Renaming](https://techbase.kde.org/Development/Git/Configuration#URL_Renaming)
 article for more information.
 Note that unlike most other
 options, this option can be specified multiple times in order to create